- How is childhood leukemia treated?

 In recent years, new drugs that target specific parts of cancer cells have been developed.
 These targeted drugs work differently from standard chemotherapy drugs.
-They often have different (and less severe) side effects.
-Some of these drugs may be useful in certain cases of childhood leukemia.
+They sometimes work when chemo drugs don’t, and they often have different (and less severe) side effects.
+Some of these drugs can be useful in certain childhood leukemias.

-Nearly all children with chronic myeloid leukemia (CML) have this abnormal chromosome in their leukemia cells.
-These drugs are very effective at keeping the leukemia under control for long periods of time in most of these children, although it's not yet clear if the drugs can help cure CML.
+For instance, nearly all children with chronic myeloid leukemia (CML) have an abnormal chromosome in their leukemia cells known as the Philadelphia chromosome.
+Targeted drugs such as imatinib (Gleevec) and dasatinib (Sprycel) specifically attack cells that have this chromosome.
+These drugs are very effective at controlling the leukemia for long periods of time in most of these children, although it’s not yet clear if the drugs can help cure CML.

 A small number of children with acute lymphocytic leukemia (ALL) also have the Philadelphia chromosome in their leukemia cells.
 Studies have shown that their outcome is improved when these drugs are given along with chemotherapy drugs.